Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 We'll take factors into account such as activity level, spay/neuter status, dog's breed or mix (if known)/medium breed dogs/large breeds/smaller breeds/ working dog tendencies, and your dog's digestive system.

-I go into a lot more depth on the nutrients dogs need in the step-by-step guides in Needed Nutrients in the Basic Nutrition Channel here on Dogly but in general adult dogs need:
+I go into a lot more depth on the nutrients dogs need in the Basic Nutrition Channel here on Dogly but in general adult dogs need:

 Protein needs remain relatively consistent throughout a dog's life, but the amount of fat and carbohydrates will vary based on your dog's activity level.
 For example, a couch potato dog will need less fat and carbohydrates than a highly active dog.

 What type of protein your adult dog could need